kartonfarkas/api_docs/source/suite/contacts/contact_list_add_contacts.rst

 Where:

 * *inserted_contacts* is the number of contacts successfully added to the list
-* *errors* details any contacts not added to the list, expressed as an array which contains the ID and the reason for the error.
+* *errors* details any contacts not added to the list, expressed as an array which contains the ID and the reason for the error

 Errors
 ------